Today’s topic is dog jealousy.

 It took me a moment to make the connection between his actions and my new routine, but then it seemed super obvious and it became clear that I had to address the issue.

-I think it’s important to “listen” when your dog starts to display behavior that doesn’t reflect his normal doggie self.
+I think it’s important to “listen” when your dog starts to display behaviors that don’t reflect his normal doggie self.

 Try to come up with ways to entertain your pup inside if it’s crappy outside, such as: